EdyJ/blender-to-unity-fbx-exporter/README.md

 This option doesn't work with object hierarchies of more than 2 levels.
 Objects beyond the 2nd level keep receiving unwanted rotations and scalings when imported into Unity.

+#### Why not use the "Bake Axis Conversion" option in the Unity Import Settings?

+Doensn't seem to work properly with Blender-generated FBX.

 #### Why not import the .blend file directly in the Unity project?

 Requires Blender to be installed in the system, so: